delvendahl/miniML/README.md

 ### 💻 INSTALLATION

 To use miniML, clone the GitHub Repositiory and install the requirements.
 Python dependencies are: sklearn, matplotlib, h5py, pandas, numpy, scipy, tensorflow, pyabf.
-To install all dependencies, run
+To install all dependencies, run:

 `pip install -r requirements.txt`